Geeks in Phoenix

 Once you are done running SFC and have corrected any problems it may have found, try running Windows Update.
 If it still doesn't work, try running the troubleshooters (repair/reset) one at a time, running Windows Update in between.
 If you again cannot run Windows Update successfully, it may be time to run the most advanced system corruption repair tools.

-Deployment Image Servicing and Management (DISM) and System Update Readiness tool (SUR) are the complete way of checking for file corruption in Windows.
-The link to the instructions on how to run both is below.
-DISM and SUR are meant to be used by advanced users, so if you don't feel comfortable running either one of these programs, please contact a local computer repair shop like Geeks in Phoenix for assistance.
+Deployment Image Servicing and Management (DISM) is the complete way of checking for file corruption in Windows.
+The link to the instructions on how to run it is below.
+DISM is meant to be used by advanced users, so if you don't feel comfortable running this program, please contact a local computer repair shop like Geeks in Phoenix for assistance.

-After running either DISM or SUR, check again to see if Windows Update will work.
+After running DISM, check again to see if Windows Update will work.
 If Windows Update still does not work, it may be time to perform a repair upgrade to Windows 10 / Windows 11.

 How to perform a repair upgrade of Windows 11